 Our daughter was lonely.
 She had no experience of living on her own.
 And that was heart wrenching for me.

-Her sister brought her a kitten.
-Keith Smudge was the name given to him.
+Laura’s sister brought her a kitten.
+Keith Smudge was the name Laura gave to him.

-He was cute, she thought he would be fun, someone to come home to and need her.
+The kitten was cute.
+Laura thought he would be fun, someone to come home to, someone to need her.

-We were all excited and introduced ourselves to the little cat.
+We were all excited and introduced ourselves to this little cat.

 The pet shop beckoned.
 I bought what was needed for a kitten’s habitat.

 The kitten shot under her bed then hissed and arched his back.
-Bella could not handle him, nor the responsibility of the patience needed.
+Laura could not handle the responsibility or the patience needed to nurture a pet.
 She wanted It to go back.

-Bella’s wine rack was empty, and did not look the part.
+Laura’s wine rack was empty, it did not look the part.
 Foolishly I bought six bottles of wine, three red, three white.
-Thought it to be inviting to offer a visitor a drink.
+I thought it to be inviting to offer a visitor a drink.

-I stood in Bella’s kitchen, a couple of days later, the wine rack devoid of all bottles, I casually asked, ‘Have you had company?’
+I stood in Laura’s kitchen a couple of days later, the wine rack devoid of all bottles, I casually asked, ‘Have you had company?’